-☐ Internet Access
+□ Internet Access

-of households in North Sydney had a broadband, dial up or another type of internet connection in 2016 compared with the Sydney SD rate of 85.6%.
+of households in North Sydney had a broadband, dial up or another type of internet connection in 2016 compared with the Sydney SD rate of 76.5%.

-Figure 53: Household internet connections, North Sydney, 2016 was residents' satisfaction with communications from Council in 2016, with 24% being 'very satisfied'.
+Figure 59: Household internet connections, North Sydney, 2011 i Refers to households was residents' satisfaction with communications from Council in 2016, with 24% being 'very satisfied'.
 This has increased from 67% in 2012.